-Joseph Walker arrived on the Burrell in December 1830.
-He was tried at Aberdeen on 19th April 1830 and sentenced to 14 years transportation for stealing clothes.
-He had been employed as a flax dresser in Aberdeen and on arrival in the colony was assigned to work on the roads.
+Joseph Walker was employed as a flax dresser in Aberdeen.
+He was tried at Aberdeen on 19 April 1830 and sentenced to 14 years transportation for stealing clothes.
+He arrived on the Burrell

 in 1829 and at 45 years of age was older than most of the men who took to the bush.
 He was 5’5” stout with a sallow complexion and brown hair.
 In Australia, he was assigned to Edward Cox at Mulgoa.
 He absconded from there around 1832.

-Walker had been in the bush about eighteen mouths, and is tattoed in various parts of his body like an aboriginal black.
+Walker had been in the bush about eighteen months, and is tattoed in various parts of his body like an aboriginal black.
 This man is suffering severely from the effects of a ball or slug which he received in his neck during a rencontre with the military some time ago, and which has not been extracted.
 When taken, he was in a state bordering on starvation, and the policemen told our Reporter that he was actually eating grass like a brute!
 Walker and Hickey are both charged with capital offences; and to fill up the dread climax of their miseries-they expect to die on the gallows.
 Such are the wretched consequences of bushranging

 On entry to the gaol Walker's description was recorded - he was 5' 7½", stout; with a fair complexion with brown hair and blue eyes.
 He had 'tattooes on both arms and breast in the manner of the aboriginal natives' and had escaped from Thomas Icley's farm eighteen months previously.